gyandeep12/notes-app-android/README.md

 # Notes-app-android

-A simple Notes Application built using Java and Firebase as the Back End
+A simple Notes Application built using Java and Firebase as a Back End